It's great to have you with us, Rush Limbaugh, having more fun than a human being should be allowed to have on the cutting edge of societal evolution.

 It's not going to hurt your heterosexual marriage in any way, shape, or form.

-If these business owners are married, and their businesses are shutting down, this is affecting their marriages.
+If these business owners are married and their businesses are shutting down, this is affecting their marriages.

 And maybe I need to keep trying to be creative and come up with another way of making the point here.

-But one of the ways that the left succeeds in the encroachment against the majority in the culture war to ridicule every objection as rooted in paranoia or bigotry or racism or whatever, homophobia.
+But one of the ways that the left succeeds in the encroachment against the majority in the culture war is to ridicule every objection as rooted in paranoia or bigotry or racism or whatever, homophobia.

 And they attempt to shame everybody into shutting up.